 Today, it seems that whitening strips have become more popular than ever before.
+You see them all over TikTok, Snapchat and Instagram with influencers pushing specific brands and products.
 It only makes sense because who wouldn’t want a beautiful smile, if you can achieve it from the convenience of your home?
 After all, a brighter and whiter smile not only makes you look great, but also makes you feel great too!

 However, with whitening strips, it is possible that you may experience some minor discomfort or sensitivity during the process, which is actually quite common.
 Many over-the-counter whitening products contain hydrogen peroxide as an active ingredient, which can cause sensitivity.
 In fact, some whitening products may even contain higher concentrations of peroxide, which can lead to greater sensitivity.